MontelioneLab/AISAR/README.md

   This command finds all pdb file in the fileredModels, merge two chains (using mergeChain.py) and save them in the mergedModels directory.
 ```
 ### Download pre-filtered AFsample models
 https://zenodo.org/records/15015917 has 5984 models with one merged chain.
-Please unzip it and name it as CDK2AP1-doc1/ESmodels/ for the following analyse.
+Please unzip it and name it as CDK2AP1-doc1/ESmodels/ for the following analysis:

 ## 2. Clustering
 * dmPCAClustering.R
     --> output: pc_dm_pdbs.RData, cluster_pc_dm.csv (in Rstudio, set the working dir to CDK2AP1-doc1 before running the R script)

-We found that "ward methods" gives largest agglomerative coefficient.
-Number of clusters --> by viusal inspection of "Dendrogram" and pc plots to identify number of well-seperated clusters.
+We use "ward methods".
+To identify number of clusters --> by inspection of "Dendrogram" and pc plots.

 ## 3. Scoring